raphaelrobert/mimi-attachments/draft-robert-mimi-attachments.md

 # Introduction

-Attachments are knowm from email, where they are used to attach files to an email message.
+Attachments are known from email, where they are used to attach files to an email message.
 Attachments are also used in instant messaging, where they are used to attach files, images, videos, etc.

-The main difference between attachments and other messages is that attachments ir bigger in size and their content is typically saved in files on the client side.
+The main difference between attachments and other messages is that attachments are bigger in size and their content is typically saved in files on the client side.
 Since downloading attachments can be expensive for instant messaging clients, it is common to download attachments only on demand, e.g. when the user clicks on the attachment.